Matt Painter: Playing career

 Matt Painter was born in Fort Wayne, Indiana, and attended Delta High School, in Muncie, Indiana.
 He played basketball for former basketball coach and athletic director, Stan Daugherty.
-He grew up a big IU fan and dreamed of playing for legendary coach Bobby Knight at IU: however, Coach Knight never offered him a scholarship.
+He grew up a fan of Indiana Hoosiers men's basketball and dreamed of playing for coach Bobby Knight at IU; however, Coach Knight never offered him a scholarship.
 Instead, Painter attended Purdue University as an undergraduate.
 He played four seasons as a Boilermakers point guard under head coach Gene Keady and assistants Bruce Weber and Steve Lavin.
-He helped lead the Boilermakers to three NCAA Tournaments and one NIT appearance, with his best NCAA Tourney finish being the Round of 32.
-He was teammates with Jimmy Oliver, Steve Scheffler and Glenn Robinson.
-He started 50 of the 109 games in which he appeared and helped his team to a 75-45 overall record.
+During his college career, the team went to three NCAA Tournaments and one NIT appearance, with his best NCAA Tourney finish being the round of 32.
+He was teammates with Jimmy Oliver, Steve Scheffler, and Glenn Robinson.
+He started 50 of the 109 games in which he appeared and helped his team to a 75–45 overall record.
 In his senior season, he was selected as a team captain and was named an All-Big Ten Honorable Mention.
 Painter finished his career averaging 4.5 points-per-game and totaling 276 assists.